-While compost for the garden is wonderful, occasionally a compost pile can get a little smelly.
-This leads many gardeners to wonder “why does compost smell?” and, more importantly, “how to stop compost smelling?”
+While compost for the garden is wonderful, a compost pile can occasionally get a little smelly.
+This leads many gardeners to wonder, “Why does compost smell?” and, more importantly, “How to stop compost smelling?”
 When your compost stinks, you have options.

 Does Compost Smell?

-A properly balanced compost pile should not smell badly.
+A properly balanced compost pile should not smell bad.
 Compost should smell like dirt and if it does not, there is something wrong and your compost pile is not properly heating up and breaking down the organic material.

 There is one exception to this rule and that is if you are composting manure in your compost pile.
 This will commonly smell until the manure breaks down.
 If you wish to suppress the smell of composting manure, you can cover the pile with 6-12 inches of straw, leaves or newspaper.
 This will reduce the smell of composting manure considerably.

 If your compost smells bad, this is an indication that something in the balance of your compost pile is off.
 The steps to composting are designed to help break down your organic material faster and, a side effect of this is, to stop compost from smelling bad.

 Things like too many greens (nitrogen material), too little aeration, too much moisture and not being mixed well can cause a compost pile to smell badly.